SqlHash/sqlhash-mssql/README.md

 # Idea for project

-1. In order to maintain and create the hash tree for SQL Server database, the special tables needs to be created and mantained on MS SQL Server side:
+1. In order to maintain and create the hash tree for SQL Server database, the special tables needs to be created and mantained:

 Example: